SS Anglo Saxon (1929): The voyage

-The crew initially laid low to avoid the Widder and then set sail west the following morning aiming for an island in the Caribbean or to attract a ship with the flares.
+The crew initially lay low to avoid the Widder and then set sail west the following morning aiming for an island in the Caribbean or to attract a ship with the flares.
 From the on-board rations, each man was allocated half a cup of water with half a biscuit, with an occasional issue of tinned mutton and condensed milk.

 The first of the seven survivors to die was Roy Pilcher, who succumbed to a gangrenous foot on 1 September 1940.
 With each passing day the health of the survivors deteriorated, as did their morale.
 Denny noted in his log: "Do not feel particularly hungry but suffer from parched throat owing to low water ration".
 The lack of water made eating the hard ships' biscuits almost impossible.
 Denny's last log entry on 2 September, suggested a list of future rations to be stored in lifeboats.

 The log, written by another survivor, noted on 4 September that Francis Penny had "slipped overboard" (this is usually inferred to mean the person, of their own volition, decided to commit suicide by drowning rather than try any further to survive).
 A day later on 5 September Denny and Lionel Hawks "go over the side no water" (as with Penny, these men probably committed suicide by drowning, having given up hope of rescue).
 By 9 September, Leslie Morgan, "goes mad dies".

 This now left just two survivors - Wilbert Roy Widdicombe and Robert George Tapscott.
 A rain shower on 12 September replenished their water reserves for six days with more rain collected on 20 September lasting a further four days.
 All water and ships' biscuits had been used by 24 September.
 With five weeks already spent in the boat, another five weeks of drifting westward lay ahead for both men.

 Survival for both men was now a matter of good fortune.
 They ate drifting seaweed and a flying fish landed in the boat.
 Rain squalls provided more water but the men were so thirsty that they were driven to drinking the fluid from the compass they had.
 Although two ships passed them, they were unable to attract their attention.
 Widdicombe, now desperate, lost his front teeth chewing the leather of his shoes.
 Tapscott simply lay motionless in the bottom of the boat.
 By the 68th day adrift in the jolly boat, Widdicombe was slipping into unconsciousness, but with the sight of an island on the 69th day, the men managed to steer the lifeboat to landfall.